alexbinary/SQLite.swiftly/design-notes.md

 designed to help the programmer identify what went wrong.

+### Error handling uses conventional swift strategy

+Methods that can fail can throw enum values that conform to the swift `Error` protocol.

+It is up to the user to handle the error in any way they want.

+Using `fatalError()` as was initially the case, although simple and convenient, is not testable.
+Throwable functions are testable.

-## `Connection` provides internal access to the latest error message
+### `Connection` provides internal access to the latest error message

 When errors occur on a connection, the latest error message is stored and can be access with a simple function.
 If no error has occured yet, the error message